 In their application, school officials wrote: “The proposed plan of the School of Innovation Council of Star City High School creates a bridge and partnership with our community, local businesses, and the local community colleges to transform our approach to transition and career readiness.

-“We want to become an environment that will not only provide the current reality of living in the 21st century, but a learning environment that exceeds that reality.
-Many of the local employers, Arkansas Department of Corrections, GCA, and Georgia Pacific, have stated the need for interpersonal skills in the workplace.
+“We want to become an environment that will not only provide the current reality of living in the 21st century, but a learning environment that exceeds that reality in preparation of students.
+Many of the local employers including, Arkansas Department of Corrections, GCA, and Georgia Pacific, have stated the need for interpersonal skills in their workforce,” stated Student Services Director, Nathan White.

 “This designation will create opportunities for our students that will allow them to lead a productive life, be a valuable employee, and become leaders in our community.
-It will provide valuable and needed training, and local employers will benefit from young adults who have been well trained and prepared for the working environment.
-This status will advance our college-bound students, and will prepare them for upper level education beyond that of Star City High School.
-Innovation status will allow for a learning shift: from teacher lead and centered to student lead and centered.
-We hope to attract more students to become a stakeholder in this learning opportunity.”
+It will provide valuable and needed training and a NCRC certificate, and local employers will benefit from young adults who have been well trained and prepared for the working environment.
+This status will advance our college-bound and career ready students.
+It will prepare them for upper level education and the workforce beyond that of Star City High School,” stated Superintendent, Jon Laffoon.